 Sydney NSW 2001

 Each hardship claim is assessed on an individual basis according to the ASIC hardship criteria and supporting documentation.

-Whilst every effort will be made to process hardship claims on a quarterly basis, it may take longer to fully assess and process a successful hardship claim.
+Applications for hardship are reviewed at the end of each month, so it is important to have all relevant documentation submitted before that time.
 If a hardship request meets the ASIC criteria and is approved, payment will be made as soon as practical and will usually be around 30 days after approval is granted.

 It is intended that hardship redemptions will be available to investors whilst the fund has sufficient liquid assets required to operate the fund in the best interests of all investors.
 The hardship policy may be suspended, cancelled or modified at any time.

 If a hardship redemption is approved, the withdrawal of units in the fund will be based on the sell price at the date of approval.
 See the Unit price section for the latest available unit price.